A National Historic Landmark

 Andrew J. Volstead House is 1 of 25 National Historic Landmarks in the State of Minnesota.

-2022 is the 100th Anniversary of the Capper-Volstead Act, referred to as the “Magna Carta of Cooperatives.”
+February 18, 2022 is the 100th Anniversary of the Capper-Volstead Act, referred to as the “Magna Carta of Cooperatives.”
 We are excited to announce that we have received a grant from the Minnesota State Arts Board to create a photography exhibit of 30 current and varied cooperative businesses.
-The exhibit will be on display in February 2022, possibly earlier.
+The exhibit will be on display in the spring of 2022.

 The museum is now closed for the season except for special events.
-We will be open for the 100th year anniversary celebration of the Capper-Volstead Act in February.
 There is no phone number but you can contact us by emailing firstname.lastname@example.org .

 We are happy to research and answer questions about Volstead history but do not have the staff or resources for other local historic and genealogy research.